-Borana is a luxury lodge on a working 35,000 acre ranch in the Laikipia region of northern Kenya, just north of the Equator, and not far from Mount Kenya.
+Borana is a luxury lodge on a working 35,000 acre ranch in the Laikipia region of northern Kenya, just north of the equator, and not far from Mount Kenya.

 Note: people with walking difficulties could find Borana hard to cope with as it is set on quite a steep incline.

-Open: Borana is open from 1st December to 31st October.
+Open: Borana is open all year.

-Facilities: The lodge has lovely lush gardens and an infinity pool with a large deck where you can enjoy al fresco meals.
-There is a tennis court.
-The main lodge houses the dining room and sitting room with comfy chairs and sofas and a huge open fireplace.
+Facilities: The lodge has lovely lush gardens and an infinity pool with a large deck and a gazebo where you can enjoy al fresco meals.
+The main lodge contains the dining room and sitting room with comfy chairs and sofas and a huge open fireplace.
 The shop sells a range of products including items from community projects.
 The lodge has 24-hour power.

 Children: Children of all ages are welcome.
 Activities can be tailored for children and special meals can be arranged.

 Communication: There is internet access and mobile phone service.